Can I get my COVID booster and my flu vaccine at the same time?

 12 or older with a weak immune system

-For all individuals it must be at least 4 months (120 days) since last booster dose or since Covid-19 Infection
+For these individuals there must be at least 4 months (120 days) since previous vaccine dose or SARS-CoV-2 infection.